Skip Navigation

 Behavioral analysis

 Defenders will use AI to study user and system behavior and establish baselines.
-Deviations from these baselines will help to trigger cybersecurity alerts, detecting potentially malicious behavior earlier than before.
+Deviations from these baselines will help trigger cybersecurity alerts, detecting potentially malicious behavior earlier than before.

 Predictive analytics